adrianalola/AWS_grocery/infrastructure/README.md

 terraform apply
 📤 View outputs (EC2 IP, RDS endpoint): terraform output
-🔧 Optional: Using the Makefile
-You can also use the included Makefile to simplify commands:

-make init
-make apply DB_PASSWORD=YOUR_SECURE_PASSWORD
-make outputs
-make destroy DB_PASSWORD=YOUR_SECURE_PASSWORD
 🛡 .gitignore Notes
 The following files are ignored for security: